Frequently Asked Questions

 5. Do these programs include placement?

-No. An Alternative Principal candidate must hold a valid Statement of Eligibility in the content area of Principal.
+No. An Alternative Principal candidate, at a mimimum, must hold a valid Statement of Eligibility in the content area of Principal.
 Candidates are required to seek their own employment, similar to those who have completed traditional preparation for licensure.

 CDE has a Jobs for Teachers website.
 You may also want to check with individual schools and districts for their job openings.
 You can view districts based on region by selecting links on the Colorado School District Regional Map